-- Among SC students, scores were 3% lower in Language and The World Around Us, and 5% lower in Mathematics in than the national average. - Among ST students, scores were 2% higher in Language and 1% higher in The World Around Us.
-The performance was at par with the national average in Mathematics. - Among OBC students, scores were 2% lower in Language and The World Around Us, and 4% lower in Mathematics in than the national average. - Among students from other social groups, scores were 2% higher in Language and The World Around Us, and 1% higher in Mathematics than the national average.
+- Among SC students, scores were 6% lower in Language and The World Around Us, and 5% lower in Mathematics than the national average. - Among ST students, scores were 6% lower in Language and The World Around Us, and 2% lower in Mathematics than the national average. - Among OBC students, scores were 4% lower in Language, 3% lower in Mathematics, and 6% lower in The World Around Us than the national average. - Among students from other social groups, scores were 2% higher in Language and 1% higher in Mathematics and The World Around Us than the national average.